OpenTreeOfLife/reference-taxonomy/doc/method/method.md

 taxonomies change; and for user-contributed patches to fix specific issues or add missing information.

+### Related projects

+* NCBI taxonomy: The NCBI taxonomy exists to support annotation and search of sequence data.
+NCBI has one or more taxonomy curators on staff.
+Curators add taxa that are needed to cover sequence deposits, and also update classifications as the need arises.
+The NCBI taxonomy adds as many levels to the tree as necessary in order to reflect current phylogenetic knowledge, meaning sibling taxa often have different ranks and many taxa (e.g. 'eudicots') are lacking rank altogether.
+  There is no requirement that nomenclature follow code.
+  (No citation available?)
+* GBIF backbone taxonomy: This taxonomy's purpose is to facilitate annotation and search of occurrence data hosted on GBIF's web site.
+  GBIF has collected a set of 'checklists' [150 last time I looked] that are combined algorithmically, so among such projects, it is the most similar to Open Tree.
+  The GBIF backbone adheres strictly to the seven-rank system.
+* IRMNG:  IRMNG seems to
+  mainly be the work of one person (Tony Rees) who imports information from outside sources both in detail and in bulk.
+  IRMNG adheres strictly to the seven-rank system, and retains taxa such as Protista that are known to be non-monophyletic.
+  (No citation available?)
+* Catalog of Life: (research) - focus on nomenclature - hierarchically distributed responsibility.
+Not open; licensing business model supports a full-time administrator.
+CoL is an input to IRMNG and GBIF.
+* WoRMS: (need to research)
+* uBio: (research)
+* EOL: not a taxonomy project, imports taxonomies from other sources without integration.

+There are also numerous projects covering particular groups: the Plant List, etc.

+## Taxonomy construction

 The assembly process works, in outline, as follows:

  1. We start with an ordered list of source taxonomies S1, S2, ...